goaileen/goaileen/README.md

 **2024 Viz'D Data Visualization Competition:** Won 2nd place with impactful Tableau visualizations of complex datasets.

-**QMSS Hackathon 2024:** Directed a team in Reddit web scraping and sentiment analysis on immigration rhetoric
+**QMSS Hackathon 2024:** Directed a team in Reddit web scraping and sentiment analysis on immigration rhetoric.

 **Intranet Redesign:** Improved usability and website navigation efficiency for employees through a data-driven UX approach.